How to Fix Not Getting Verification Texts on Android & iPhone

 Conclusion

 Failing to get a verification text can be annoying.
-A poor network connection, Airplane mode, incorrect phone numbers, and low storage space are the common reasons why you are not receiving verification code texts.
+A poor network connection, Airplane mode, incorrect phone numbers, and low storage space are some of the common reasons why you are not receiving verification code texts.
+However, there are multiple solutions to fix such problems.

-Upgrade to Calilio’s VoIP phone system if you’re constantly facing the issue of not getting the verification text on your iPhone or Android due to network issues.
-Using our virtual number, you do not have to worry about cellular network issues or check for damaged SIMs.
+Or else, you can upgrade to Calilio’s VoIP phone system if you’re constantly facing the issue of not getting the verification text on your iPhone or Android due to network issues.
+Using our virtual phone number, you do not have to worry about cellular network issues or check for damaged SIMs.

 Frequently Asked Questions